jfalkner/metrics/README.md

 Data Scientist,21,3,3,0.33333334,0.5,0.5,0.0,1.0,
 ```

-JSON serialization is done similarly, using a the same-named serializer.
+JSON serialization is done similarly, using a self-named serializer.

 ```scala
 // Export as CSV for fully serialized data, convenient for Web/JS or data viz tools.